-We teach maths following the White Rose scheme, chosen because it ensures progression throughout school through its use of resources, vocabulary, methods of recording, and incorporates fluency, reasoning and problem solving at all levels.
-The focus is not on rote learning but on making connections across mathematical ideas to deepen understanding.
+We teach maths following the NCETM Prioritisation scheme with support from White Rose, chosen because it ensures progression throughout school through its use of resources, detailed documents, vocabulary, methods of recording, and incorporates fluency, reasoning and problem solving at all levels.
+The focus is not on rote learning but on making connections across mathematical ideas to deepen and embed understanding.
 Pupils are introduced to new concepts using the Concrete, Pictorial and Abstract (CPA) approach.
 We ensure that children have the chance to grapple with numbers, shapes and statistics, and believe that there is as much (if not more) to be gained from making mistakes and addressing them, as in getting it right first time.
 We encourage mixed ability grouping to encourage peer support and explanations which serve to deepen understanding.

-We ensure that all learners are supported in their learning by continual teacher assessments within lessons, and then follow up with support, interventions (either same-day, pre-teaching, or extra tuition) and with extra challenge for those who have grasped the objectives.
+We ensure that all learners are supported in their learning by continual teacher assessments within lessons, and then follow up with support, interventions (either same-day, preteaching, or extra tuition in and out of class) and with extra challenge for those who have grasped the objectives.
 These include the use of low threshold, high ceiling activities which are mathematically accessible for all, and have built-in extension opportunities.